-15.3 Placarding During Deactivation of Incompletely Reacted Prepac Ropes
+15.3 Placarding During Deactivation of Unreacted Product

-IMPORTANT: Post warning placards on a suitable containerused for deactivation (e.g. ventilated basket or similar) and around the fumigation zone perimeter before commencing deactivation.
+IMPORTANT: Post warning placards on a suitable container used for deactivation (e.g. bucket, drum, etc.) and around the fumigation zone perimeter before commencing deactivation.
 Relocating the placards may be required if the fumigation zone needs to be extended at any point during the deactivation period.